Neon Dreams: Musical style

 The band reflects a diverse musical style combining EDM with live instrumental and vocals.
 They create a unique form of alternative pop music taking influence from rock, folk, EDM, hip-hop and reggae elements.
 They began performing together in high school at the age of 16.
 They are known for their high-energy live shows with both members playing multiple instruments throughout the set.

 Career

-The band started in 2015 consisting of lead vocalist Frank Kadillac (born Jahmal Wellington), DJ/vocalist Corey LeRue, guitarist Matt Gats, and drummer Adrian Morris.
+The band started in 2015 consisting of lead vocalist Frank Kadillac (born Jahmal Wellington), DJ/vocalist Corey LeRue, guitarist Matt Gats (Matt Sampson), and drummer Adrian Morris.
 They met in high school where Corey was a DJ while the other members were originally into rock.
 They spent their formative years pushing boundaries and experimenting with different musical styles.
 They first got recognition from rapper Waka Flocka Flame in January 2015 when they remixed his track “Hard In The Paint”.